kiranbhusalusha-bit/CMPN202-Operating-Systems/week5.md

 ### IV.
 Verify Service Running
 Command (Server):
-systemctl status unattended-upgrades --no-pager
+`systemctl status unattended-upgrades --no-pager`

 ![image](https://github.com/kiranbhusalusha-bit/CMPN202-Operating-Systems/blob/c9c6bcec2210a030d49cf515ae0a2f6869d273b4/images/week5/systemctl%20status%20unattended-upgrades%20--no-pager.png)

 This output verifies that the server's unattended-upgrades service is turned on and operating.
 The service status shows that automatic security updates are properly set up to operate automatically in the background without human interaction.
 This approach lowers exposure to known vulnerabilities and ensures safe, low-maintenance system operation in compliance with best practices by guaranteeing the timely installation of critical fixes.

+---

 ## 4. Intrusion Detection and Prevention (fail2ban)
 To defend the SSH service against brute-force attacks, fail2ban was implemented.
 ### I.	Install fail2ban
-Command (Server via SSH): sudo apt install fail2ban -y
+Command (Server via SSH): `sudo apt install fail2ban -y`

 ![image](https://github.com/kiranbhusalusha-bit/CMPN202-Operating-Systems/blob/c9c6bcec2210a030d49cf515ae0a2f6869d273b4/images/week5/sudo%20apt%20install%20fail2ban%20-y.png)

 This screenshot displays an attempt to install fail2ban, an intrusion detection and prevention program that guards against brute-force attacks on services like SSH.
 The installation experienced brief network resolution issues when attempting to reach Ubuntu repositories, despite the package manager's successful identification of the necessary dependencies.
 Despite this, the command execution shows how to utilize package management tools correctly and records a configuration issue that was encountered.
 These issues are common in real-world system administration and are resolved in later stages if network access is reliable.

 ### II.
 Enable SSH Protection
-Command (Server): sudo nano /etc/fail2ban/jail.d/sshd.local
+Command (Server): `sudo nano /etc/fail2ban/jail.d/sshd.local`

 The SSH jail was enabled with the following configuration: